{ } JSON Validator

 What is JSON validation?

-JSON validation is the process of checking whether a string conforms to the JSON specification.
+JSON validation checks whether a string conforms to the JSON specification.
 Valid JSON must follow these rules:

 • Data is in name/value pairs